THE JUNGLE AT 20 FENCHURCH STREET | Sharon Henry

 And even though we’ve been allotted an hour, there are no obvious signs of anyone monitoring this.
 No one has tapped us on the shoulder to say, ‘time’s up,’ guess it’s self-regulating; some people who queued with us left a while ago.

-We should go too, shouldn’t overstay our welcome.
+We should go too, and not overstay our welcome up in the Sky Garden.
 Oh, but what a place, what views, we love it.
 Let’s just take one last photo…